bfarnam/infineon/README.md

 Infineon's Documentation can be referenced at [readthedocs.io](https://high-side-switch.readthedocs.io/en/latest/index.html)

 ## Major Changes
-Infineon's library requires almost ALL of the Arduuino UNO's pins, and henceforth, all the GPIO in an embedded paltform, making this useless to most people.
+Infineon's library requires almost ALL of the Arduino UNO's pins and thus all the GPIO in an embedded platform, making this useless to most people.

-Addtionally, differences in documentation between the Datasheets and the library documetnation vs. the actual code lines in the library make the implentation very cumbersone.
+Addtionally, differences between the datasheets and the library documentation vs. the actual code in the library make the implementation very cumbersone.

 The official Infineon Hackster page has an entry talking about [direct access](https://www.hackster.io/Infineon_Team/24v-protected-switch-shield-with-btt6030-2era-and-btt6020-1e-64ed44#toc-manually-controlling-the-shield-without-the-use-of-the-library-8) and they state that you have to use a PWM signal.
 >To control your output channels you'll have to send a pulse width modulated signal to each individual output channel pin.